ansyun/dpdk-redis/README.md

 ```
 #### Multi core support
 --------------
- * If opendp run on multicore, dpdk-redis can listen the same port many times, the listen socket can be deployend on each lcore automaticly.
+ * If ans run on multicore, dpdk-redis can listen the same port many times, the listen socket can be deployend on each lcore automaticly.
  ```
  For example: opendp run on two lcores. can modify redis.conf as below.
  The two listen sockets will be deployed on respective lcore automaticly.